farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 * `party` - The party that will be the beneficiary of the payment.
 * `paymentAmount` - The amount of the payment to be made denominated in the specified currency.
-* `clientDeduplicationId` - An ID submitted by the invoking client for the purposes of deduplication
+* `clientDeduplicationId` - An ID submitted by the invoking client for the purposes of deduplication.

 #### Return type